semioverse/play/README.md

 *Generally speaking, in order to interpret, an interpreter traces a pattern, pattern-matches it against its own keys, and recursively interprets its own associated values as operations to perform such as navigation, tracing, shifting, and rewriting.*

 Since Interpreters are themselves nodes/forms in reference graphs, it's possible for an interpreter to encounter other interpreters, or even to interpret itself, leading to recursive, and introspective processes.

+// Add note on sets of associations as symbol tables

 ---